 As a business and digital marketing consultant, I believe you have several decisions to make.
 Each function or role within the digital marketing team should be considered on its own merit.

 Moreover, I think the right answers will be different for each organization if you’re really trying to support the business’ unique needs and goals.

-So, rather than provide you with a list of reasons why you should outsource or even detailing the pros and cons, I’m going to teach you how to make an informed and strategic decision on your own on a case-by-case basis.
+So, rather than provide you with a list of reasons why you should outsource your digital marketing efforts or even detailing the pros and cons, I’m going to teach you how to make an informed and strategic decision on your own on a case-by-case basis.

 5 Questions That Will Tell You if Outsourcing a Digital Marketing Role is Best

 Because my background is in business, I build digital marketing teams and strategies mindfully around an organization’s needs and goals.
 You can do the same by asking yourself these five questions for each role you’re considering filling in-house or outsourcing.

 1) Does your in-house team have the required skills & expertise?

 Become familiar with the role and the necessary capabilities someone must possess to be able to perform the duties associated with it.
 Better yet, start by creating a list of these skills.
 If your in-house team doesn’t already have them, consider how big of a challenge it would be to find someone you’re certain possesses them.